s-victor/TinyPedal/docs/customization.md

     stop_duration
 Show estimated pit stop time while making a service stop or serving a penalty, calculated according to each setting from MFD `Pitstop` page and underlying service timing and concurrency differences.
 Average accuracy is within `1` seconds.

+Note, for unscheduled pit stop (without requesting pit), game sometimes will add random amount extra delay (as part of pit crew preparation time) on top of pit stop time.
+To avoid this, always requests pit before entering pit.

     maximum_delay
 Show maximum total random delay which game may add on top of pit stop time.
 For example, if estimated pit stop time is `12.0`s, and maximum delay is `+3.0`s, then final pit stop time will be between `12.0`s and `15.0`s.